Questions Frequently Considered

 - If your combined federal and state refund, as computed by us, is greater than our fee, and you have signed up for a Payoneer Prepaid MasterCard® through us, our fee will be deducted from your refund once it arrives in your account.
 There is no risk to you with this option, so even if you currently have a U.S. bank account, this is an attractive choice.

-- If you are using a U.S. bank account other than Payoneer for direct deposit of your refund, and your tax refund is sufficient to cover at least half of our fee, we will invoice you for 50% of the fee upon your approval to file.
-The remaining 50% will be deducted from your refund once it arrives in your account.
+- If you are using a U.S. bank account other than Payoneer for direct deposit of your refund, we will invoice you for our fee upon your approval to file.
+This is a change of policy effective January 29, 2018.

 If your refund does not arrive, or is less than we computed, or if your tax liability is more than we computed, we will contact the authorities to determine why.
 If the balance was adjusted to pay a previous tax liability, or for any other reason we could not have foreseen or prevented, we will bill you for any unpaid fee.
 If the tax is adjusted because of a mistake on our part, your tax preparation will be free.
 Yes, I actually said that: Your tax preparation will be free if we make a mistake.